Scille/parsec-cloud/docs/rfcs/1013-parsec-account.md

         // No validation code exists, or 3 bad attempts have been done on the
         // current validation code.
         "status": "send_validation_email_required"
+      },
+      {
+        // In practice this error should never occur since collision on the ID is
+        // virtually non-existent as long as the client generates a proper UUID.
+        "status": "auth_method_id_already_exists"
       }
     ]
   }